Ergotelis F.C.: Stadiums and facilities

+Supporters

+Ergotelis' core fanbase is currently organized into two supporters' unions, namely the Daltons Club and the Alternatives Fans of Ergotelis.
+They both attend Ergotelis' home games, usually occupying the Pankritio Stadium's Gate 19.

 Rivalry with OFI

 The two Super League clubs based in Heraklion, Ergotelis and OFI, maintain a rivalry that can be traced back to socio-political roots.
 Characteristic of this animosity, the first ever game between the two teams, a friendly match in 1929, ended after 35 minutes.
 Ergotelis were ahead by 1–0, when the game had to be abandoned after violence between the players broke out.

 During the Greek military junta of 1967–1974 a government legislation determined that every regional Greek city should be represented in professional divisions by a single football team.
 At that time, both OFI and Ergotelis used to play in the Second National division, and at the end of the 1966–67 season, had finished in 3rd and 10th place respectively.
 Despite both clubs having secured their place in next year's edition of the tournament, Ergotelis was relegated to amateur status by law.
 Furthermore, the teams remaining in the second division were granted the rights to sign any number of players from the relegated clubs, and thus OFI signed contracts with 5 of Ergotelis' best considered players at the time.
 Ergotelis' side claimed their relegation to be retaliation for allowing renowned left-liberal songwriter and composer Mikis Theodorakis to perform a concert in Martinengo Stadium, giving political dimensions to the already strained relations between the two clubs.
 In the years to come Ergotelis languished in the lower leagues, while OFI prospered.
 These facts have led to various controversies among the fans of the two clubs, especially since Ergotelis' come back, at the early 00's.

 In recent years, both sides have shown good will in maintaining this rivalry on the pitch only.
 Furthermore, OFI fans celebrated Ergotelis' promotion and attended home games during the club's first season in the Super League.
 Ergotelis on the other hand, loaned their longtime scoring legend Patrick Ogunsoto to a financially weakened Beta Ethniki side OFI in 2010 for no fee, as an attempt to assist their prestigious rival in their struggle to once again return to the Super League.